 - Minimum Full Period Mark for Examination Admission: 0%

-- Full Period Mark Weight: 100%
+- Full Period Mark weight: 100%

-- Examination Mark Weight: 0%
+- Examination Mark weight: 0%

 - Pass Mark: 50%

+- No sup exams granted.

-The panel consists of UJ appointed assessors and at least three company appointed representatives.
+The panel consists of UJ-appointed assessors and at least three company-appointed representatives.

-NAME OF PROGRAMME: SHORT LEARNING SLP CODE: NQF LEVEL: 9 EXECUTIVE LEADERSHIP COACHING PROGRAMME S3I01Q CREDITS: 80 CONTACT - APB
+NAME OF PROGRAMME: SHORT LEARNING SLP CODE: NQF LEVEL: 9 EXECUTIVE LEADERSHIP PROGRAMME S3I01Q CREDITS: 80 COACHING CONTACT - APB

-- Formal Lecturing; Class Discussions; - Self-study and Independent reading; - Peer interaction (including group work); - Individual assignments; - Presentations and Independent research; - Coaching practice: with the assistance of a trained business coach; - Lectures, interactive discussions and presentations will take place during these sessions; - In between the block sessions, students will be required to undertake independent readings, and complete assessments; - Online teaching and learning content will be made available to students through the online Learning Management System Blackboard; and - Student will be exposed to professional coaching as well as be required to source clients to be coached and they will also receive coaching supervision.
+- Formal Lecturing; Class Discussions; - Self-study and Independent reading; - Peer interaction (including group work); - Individual assignments; - Presentations and Independent research; - Coaching practice: with the assistance of a trained business coach; - Lectures, interactive discussions and presentations will take place during these sessions; - In between the block sessions, students will be required to undertake independent readings, and complete assessments; - Distance teaching and learning content will be made available to students through the distance Management System Moodle Learner Management System (LMS); and - The student will be exposed to professional coaching as well as be required to source clients to be coached and they will also receive coaching supervision.